max-evolve/max-evolve.github.io/_resources/2025-01-01-product-strategy.md

 Broad framework to answer such questions:

 - Clarify
-- Mission / Business case / Goal: Mission of Uber and how this product ties to the company’s mission?
+- Mission / Business case / Goal: Mission of Uber and how this product ties to the company's mission?
 What is the business case for it?
 What could be the goal of this product?
 - Ecosystem / User segments / Geolocation
 - Product
 - Placement (Online store, Partners - resale, ISV) based on where to acquire customers from